Where Can a Graphic Design Certificate Take You? 5 Creative Career Paths

 Album cover design is another popular career path for creative designers.
 Take a look at this epic example from Italian graphic designer Stole “Moab” Stojmenov—hired by Migos to create the collaged cover art for their album, "Culture."

-If you love art and music, you could take your graphic design certificate and pursue a career in book and album art.
+If you love art and music, you could pursue a career in book and album art.
 This is an ideal way to take part in these creative industries, collaborate with talented people you admire, and really stretch your abilities as a designer.

-There are many graphic designers who specialize in logo design and branding.
-They are experts in developing and communicating a unique identity for brands—and then distilling those ideas into a few simple characters, symbols, and colours.
+There are many creative design opportunities in logo design and branding.
+Graphic designers who specialize in this area are experts in developing and communicating a unique identity for brands—and then distilling those ideas into a few simple characters, symbols, and colours.

-Take the luxury retailer, Tiffany & Co., for example.
-Their logo and packaging design was created by legendary graphic designer Paula Scher, known for her expertise developing identities for corporate brands.
+Take the luxury retailer Tiffany & Co., for example.
+Their logo and packaging design was created by legendary graphic designer Paula Scher, known for her expertise in developing identities for corporate brands.

 Scher did a "makeover" of the iconic Tiffany brand, changing the font type, colour, and production technique for their logo and packaging.